 As we mentioned before, however, we take our advice from the dermatologists & scientists in the field.
 In recent years, many doctors have been recommending a physical sunscreen over a chemical, looking for either zinc or titanium oxides as the active ingredient.

-This preference for physical sunscreens is because, unlike chemical ones, the sunscreen sits on top of your skin as a protective layer, without absorbing any of the harmful UV rays that chemical sunscreens take in.
+This preference for mineral sunscreens is because, unlike chemical ones, the sunscreen sits on top of your skin as a protective layer, without absorbing any of the harmful UV rays that chemical sunscreens take in.
 Recent research has also shown some concerns over possible carcinogenic ingredients, as well as environmental concerns.

 The bottom line: whichever type you choose, some sort of sunscreen is better than no sunscreen.